Home

 Lead researcher on a project for the National Security Agency (NSA).
 Investigated the use of engineering reliability-theory for network risk-assessment.
 The research results were very well received by the sponsor.

-MVS: IBM's principal mainframe operating system.
-Developed programs which embody: parallelism, security, error recovery, reentrancy, performance constraints, downward compatibility, high-level and assembly-level languages, documentation in IBM manuals.
+MVS: IBM's principal mainframe operating-system.
+Developed programs which embody: parallelism, security, error recovery, reentrancy, performance constraints, and downward compatibility.
+Used a proprietary C-like language, and assembly language.
+Wrote documentation for IBM manuals.

-Reliability: My code consistently had very low defect rates, in accordance with the operating-system’s high reliability-requirements.
+Reliability: My code had very low defect rates, per the system’s high reliability-requirements.

-Personally received a $35K grant from IBM to develop an on-line graduate course in Agile software engineering.
+Personally obtained a $35K grant from IBM to develop an online graduate course in Agile software engineering.
 I co-taught this course with one of IBM’s Agile leaders.

 Graduate courses (8): Agile software engineering (1), networking (7)

 Ph.D.
-Computer Science: NCSU; 12/2006; thesis on computer security, entitled “Defensive Computer-Security Deception Operations: Processes, Principles and Techniques”; Dorothy Denning (Distinguished Professor at the Naval Postgraduate School) was a committee member and an advisor for much of my thesis
+Computer Science: NCSU, 2006.
+Thesis on computer security, entitled “Defensive Computer-Security Deception Operations: Processes, Principles and Techniques.”
+My primary research advisor was Dorothy Denning, Distinguished Professor at the Naval Postgraduate School.

 Journal papers: 2